run-house/runhouse/docs/how-to-use-runhouse.rst

 Access to a Pool of Compute
 -----------------------
-In order to use Runhouse, users must be able to access compute resources, which can take any form (e.g. VMs, elastic compute, Kubernetes).
+In order to use Runhouse, you must be able to access compute resources, which can take any form (e.g. VMs, elastic compute, Kubernetes).
 You should think about all the compute resources you have as a single pool, from which Runhouse allows you to launch ephemeral clusters to execute your code.

 * **Kubernetes**: All you need is a kubeconfig